gilbertbouic/The-Cultural-User-Manual/README.md

 ## About

-The Cultural User Manual is a web application designed to help migrants successfully assimilate into the cultures of four European countries:
+The Cultural User Manual is a web application designed designed to help migrants assimilate into the non-urban, traditional culture of a host country.

 - 🇬🇧 **England**
 - 🇩🇪 **Germany**